-6.3.2.2.2 - Rescinding a "May Proceed"
+6.3.2.2.2 - Rescinding a "May Proceed" or IB Release

-Rescinding a "May Proceed" should only occur for articles that are subject to a compliance action or in exceptional cases and must be accomplished immediately.
+Rescinding a "May Proceed" or IB Release should only occur for articles that are subject to a compliance action or in exceptional cases and must be accomplished immediately.
 This action should not be used for routine or work plan examination or sampling purposes.

-When an entry receives a "May Proceed", the conditional release period of the entry ends (Section 6.3.4) and does not re-open when the "May Proceed" is rescinded.
+When an entry receives a "May Proceed" or IB Release, the conditional release period of the entry ends (Section 6.3.4) and does not re-open when the "May Proceed" or IB Release is rescinded.

-If an entry line inadvertently receives a "May Proceed" or additional information is received that warrants further review for admissibility:
+If an entry line inadvertently receives a "May Proceed" or IB Release or additional information is received that warrants further review for admissibility:

-- Obtain supervisory approval prior to rescinding the "May Proceed". - Generate a Notice of FDA Action and forward it to the filer, importer, and consignee within 24 hours of rescinding the "May Proceed".
-Manually generating the notice is necessary because rescinding a "May Proceed" does not generate electronic messaging back to the filer via ABI. - If the shipment has been distributed, notify CBP and request that they issue a demand for redelivery.
+- Obtain supervisory approval prior to rescinding the "May Proceed" or IB Release. - Notify import filer immediately the FDA MAY Proceed or IB release has been rescinded pending an FDA Admissibility decision. - Generate an updated Notice of FDA Action and forward it to the filer, importer, and consignee within 24 hours of rescinding the "May Proceed" or IB Release.
+Manually generating the notice is necessary because rescinding a "May Proceed" or IB Release does not generate electronic messaging back to the filer via ABI. - Request CBP within 24 hours of rescinding the May Proceed or IB Release to Unset/Hold the CBP Bond from liquidating in case Compliance Branch needs to pursue a liquidated damages case against the bond for cargo FDA refuse and not redelievered for export or destruction. - If the shipment has been distributed, notify CBP and request that they issue a demand for redelivery.
 (See IOM 6.2.3.2 for information regarding informal entries.)
 CBP has 30 days to demand redelivery from the date the conditional release period ended (i.e. the "May Proceed" was issued.)
 Any delays compromise FDA's ability to request CBP issue a Notice to Redeliver.